markus-tobler/dataverse-metadata-mcp/README.md

 The extension automatically registers the MCP server with GitHub Copilot and provides an easy-to-use configuration UI for setting up your Dataverse connection.
 See [vscode-extension/README.md](./vscode-extension/README.md) for details.

+## Usage Examples

+Check out the [usage examples](docs/usage-example.md) to get an idea of how you could use the Dataverse Metadata MCP server.

 ## Development Setup

 If you want to contribute or run from source: